ejgallego/coq-serapi/README.md

  - Improve API: options and workers.
  - Port CoqIDE to SerAPI.
 See tree at https://github.com/ejgallego/coqide-exp

+_Version 0.03_:

+ - Improve search API, make objects tagged with a GADT.

 ### Technical details

 Coq SerAPI has two main components: